wehu/scalabrowser/README.md

 scalabrowser
 ============

-A super simple scala browser application wrapper based on JavaFX
+A super simple scala browser application wrapper based on JavaFX.

+All communications between browser and app host are done by JS.